social-media-ethics-automation/book/book_contents/_build/html/_sources/ch03_bots/04_bots_and_responsibility.md

 - Choose an example social media bot (find on your own or look at [](02_bot_examples.md).)
   - What does this bot do that a normal person wouldn't be able to, or wouldn't be able to as easily?
   - Who is in charge of creating and running this bot?
-  - Does the fact that it is a bot change how you feel about it's actions?
+  - Does the fact that it is a bot change how you feel about its actions?
 - Why do you think social media platforms allow bots to operate?
    - Why would users want to be able to make bots?
    - How does allowing bots influence social media sites' profitability?